martingr1/golfvouchers/README.md

 ## Automated Tests

-Automated tests were created for the Login and Registration functions.
+15 automated tests were created to cover the following topics:

+1. Accounts - Views, Forms
+2. Cart - Views
+3. Checkout - Views
+4. Posts - Views

+## Manual Tests

+Manual testing was conducted to check payments and error messages.

+The testing document can be found here.

 Known Issues
 =====

 There is a current known issue with confirmation emails being sent to users after purchase showing duplicate order line items.

+As a workaround, line items are not currently listed in order confirmations.
+Address details, Order details and a total for the transaction are sent correctly.

 This is a cosmetic issue.
-The line items are charged at the correct amount
+The line items are charged at the correct amount.

 Acknowledgements
 =====